Ingest data from Kafka topics.

 Batch Update API | ✅ | See Batch Update API. |

-The Kafka Data Pool ingests the message body into the _propel_payload
+The Kafka Data Pool stores the message body in the _propel_payload

 Column | Type | Description |